 This indicator reports the number of 9th, 10th, 11th, and 12th grade students enrolled in a U.S. Government Course who pass the Civics test.
+Answering 6 of the 10 questions correctly currently comprises a passing grade.

-Reported on School Cards: Yes, High Schools Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No
+Reported on School Cards: Yes, High Schools